 - I am quite ruthless in my hatred of evil, and speak out without hesitation, whenever I have the occasion.
 This is the second thing which would never be condoned. 剛腸疾惡，輕肆直言，遇事便發，此甚不可二也。

 Fearful of the prestige Xi Kang enjoyed among the learned men of his time the ruler Sima Zhao 司馬昭 had him executed.
 He is said to have been only forty years old.

 A Heritage of Teachings 遺言

 Xi Kang declared he was influenced by ‘the heritage of teachings of the Taoist masters’ 又聞道士遺言 (or, in Hightower’s translation: ‘I have studied in the esoteric lore of the Taoist masters’) about prolonging life and nurturing the pleasure of ‘wandering among the hills and streams, observing fish and birds’ 遊山澤，觀鳥魚，心甚樂之.
 It is from this passage in his letter that we take the word yí 遺 in the hand of Li Huailin for China Heritage (see the image above).

 It is just such a sentiment, an inspiration that draws on those other traditions of China, that guides our lifelong engagement with the vast Chinese heritage.
-It is what has led us to the Wairarapa Valley.
+It is what led to Wairarapa.

 It is the leisure of mind afforded by such a disposition and what we call New Sinology that can best equip those who would delve into the Chinese world as they embark on their own venture.